joelek/atlas/readme.md

 ### Stores

-Atlas defines the `store` entity as a `record` coupled with a sequence of `keys` specifying the uniquely identifying `fields` of the implicitly defined `record`. `Stores` are created as shown below where the uniquely identifying `fields` must be non-nullable.
+Atlas defines the store entity as a record coupled with a sequence of keys specifying the uniquely identifying fields of the implicitly defined record.
+Stores are created as shown below where the uniquely identifying fields must be non-nullable.

 ```ts
 let users = context.createStore({